jon-jacky/Piety/README.md

 is an experiment to see if we can achieve something similar today with Python, but running on ordinary hardware.

 We aim to produce, in Python, a minimal system capable of -- what else? -- writing and running Python programs.
-This requires only a text console, a Python interpreter, an editor, and a file system.
+This requires only a text console, a Python interpreter, an editor, and persistent storage (like a file system).
 We also hope to experiment with TCP/IP networking (including the web) and graphics.
 We aim to see how far we can get with just Python.

 Piety might be used for ---